ghc/ghc/README.md

 use [`src/Settings/User.hs`][user-settings] for the same purpose.
 Feel free to experiment following the Haddock comments.

-#### Resetting the build

-To reset the new build system run the build script with `-B` flag.
-This forces Shake to rerun all rules, even if results of the previous build are still in the GHC tree.
-To remove all build artefacts, run the build script with `clean` target.
+#### Clean and full rebuild

+* `shake-build/build.sh clean` removes all build artefacts.
 Note, we are working towards a complete separation of GHC sources and build artefacts: [#113][build-artefacts-issue].

+* `shake-build/build.sh -B` forces Shake to rerun all rules, even if results of the previous build are still in the GHC tree.

 Current limitations
 -------------------